-In light of the fact that malnutrition is more prevalent than most would think,what signs of malnutrition should you look out for?
+In light of the fact that malnutrition is more prevalent than most would think,what are the warning signs you should you look out for?
 It’s a tough problem to assess, and catching it before significant changes in body composition or muscle mass occur is best.
 However, watching out for these risk factors can be helpful in determining your likelihood of malnutrition or the severity of muscle loss.

 Just because malnutrition can be difficult to spot early on, doesn’t mean all is lost.
-There are a variety of risk factors to be aware of and recognize.
+There are a variety of risk factors and health problems to be aware of and recognize.
 Here is a list of a few.